This page answers some commonly-asked questions regarding the Internship Program and the recruitment process.

 I am really interested in the Internship Program, but I also have other commitments throughout the course of the program, is there some flexibility with working arrangements?

-No. An internship does not guarantee future employment with the Commission or with the Department of Justice.
+An internship does not guarantee future employment with the Secretariat or with the Department of Justice.
 However, the internship does allow you to engage with the organisational culture, establish networks, and build industry specific skills.
 These benefits will assist you if you decide to apply for any jobs with the NSW Department of Justice in future.

 What will I be working on?